 2. All Stakeholders have the same Project information – Never!

-Stakeholders present on the kickoff meeting have different interests and hence have a different approach to the project.
+Stakeholders present at the kickoff meeting have different interests and hence have a different approach to the project.
 Hence make sure to structure your presentation that you cover all the important topics.

 3. Don’t ignore your Team

 If you got any question that was not already discussed in your internal kickoff meeting, then make sure to get your ream on the same page.
 Ask them to throw their point of view, and that will help you in the longer run.
 It will create a good impression overall in front of the client.

 Everybody is on the same page and understand the overall project after that meeting.
 You got a nice and clean ground to play with your team.
 Let the players engage with each other, let them improve their passing, let them dribble – Coach them!
 Mentor them!